 Creating, deleting and editing the templates for auto expand in the SQL editor

-On the pgCodeKeeper -> SQL editor -> SQL editor templates settings page you can manage SQL templates, available in the pgCodeKeeper SQL editor.
-The list of available actions is displayed to the right of the templates.
+On the pgCodeKeeper -> SQL Editor -> SQL Editor Templates settings page you can manage SQL templates, available in the pgCodeKeeper SQL editor.
+The list of available actions is displayed to the right of the templates list.

 Settings managing the storage of the parameters of the DB connection.

 Click to add a storage.
 The DB credentials dialog will appear (DB connection data), in which you should specify the parameters of the connection data: host, port, DB name, user, password.
 You can specify the name of the record manually.
-To do this, uncheck Auto-generate.
+To do this, disable the Auto-generate option.

-List of excluded objects can be connected as an external file.
+Ignore List can be connected as an external file.

 You can add the parameters specified at https://jdbc.postgresql.org/documentation/head/connect.html to the connection properties.